kunstmusik/libsyi/README.md

 ## Files

-* filters.inc - implementations of filters
+* tdf2.udo - implementations of Transposed Direct Form II Biquad filter (users are directed to use Csound's rbjeq)
+* waveseq.udo - Wave sequencing oscillator in the spirit of Korg Wavestation